Foot Pain and Problems

 Wearing comfortable, well-fitting shoes (particularly shoes that conform to the shape

-Surgery (for pain, not for cosmetic purposes)
+Surgery (for pain, not for cosmetic reasons)

 Applying pads to the affected area